 – Irene Ramsay.

 Irene asked that I include her email address for anyone that has queries.
-Her email address is shown below in an image or you may contact Irene using this form.
+Her email address is shown below in an image, you may also use this contact form.

 I am acquainted with Irene Ramsay through the Holistic Goats list on Yahoo Groups.
 I read all of her posts as they are always full of wisdom and natural remedies for healing.
 I am honored that Irene Ramsay has agreed to allow me to publish some of her articles on my website.
 I hope they will be as helpful to you as they have been to me.
 Thanks, Irene!
 Please note that Irene lives in New Zealand and sometimes the items she recommends won’t be available in the US under the same name.
-Copyright 1974-2010 Irene Ramsay.
+Copyright 1974-2020 Irene Ramsay.
 All Rights Reserved.
 Do not copy without express permission of the author.
 Thank you.
+Please note that Irene lives in New Zealand and sometimes the items she recommends won’t be available in the US under the same name.